standardebooks/web/README.md

 # First, install the SE toolset, which will make the `se build` command-line executable available to the `deploy-ebook-to-www` script:
 # https://standardebooks.org/tools

+# Install the SE toolset as a library so we can use it in some automated scripts.
+pip install standardebooks

+# The `se` command must be in your $PATH, but installing it via `pip` might not do that automatically.
+# If `which se` doesn't say anything, then either add the `pip` installation of the `se` executable to your $PATH manually, # or install it again using `pipx`; this will create a duplicate installation,
+# but it will also install it in your $PATH for you:
+pipx install standardebooks

-# Once the toolset is installed, clone a book and deploy it to your local SE site:
+# Once the toolset is installed and in your $PATH, clone a book and deploy it to your local SE site:
 mkdir /standardebooks.org/ebooks/
 cd /standardebooks.org/ebooks/
 git clone --bare https://github.com/standardebooks/david-lindsay_a-voyage-to-arcturus